WhatTheFont

 Challenges

-Over the last few years, the field of machine learning has had major gains and computer vision has gotten VERY good.
-Built on deep learning, a cutting edge form of machine learning, the font identification neural net can identify most fonts in its database with high accuracy, and it can do so very quickly and without needing human intervention.
-It’s so good that it turned out one of the main challenges with the design of this app was actually to intentionally slow things down, due to limitations on the number of API requests we could reasonably make at one time.
+In 2017, the field of machine learning had recently made huge improvements and computer vision had progressed drastically compared to what it used to be.
+The newly created font identification neural net was able to identify most fonts in its database with high accuracy, and it could do so very quickly and without needing human intervention.
+It was so good that it turned out one of the main challenges with the design of this app was actually to intentionally slow things down, due to limitations on the number of API requests we could reasonably make at one time.

 My original concept for the UX was something like a two step process where the user would upload a photo, and the app would tell them what fonts were used in it, just like the way you’d be able to ask your smart designer friend to identify fonts for you.
 Sounds straightforward, right?
 Well, in practice, it turned out that that intended user flow was a little too good to be true.